zorael/kameloso/README.md

 ## Configuration

 The bot needs the account name of one or more administrators of the bot, and/or one or more home channels to operate in.
-Without either it's just a read-only log bot, which is fine.
-To define these you can either specify them on the command-line, or generate a configuration file and enter them there.
+Without either it's just a read-only log bot, which is also fine.
+To define these accounts you can either specify them on the command line, or generate a configuration file and input them there.

 ```sh
 $ ./kameloso --save